How are net proceeds computed?

 Refund Fee: You may see a report transaction showing a status of 'Refunded'.
 This occurs when a customer requests a refund.

-Our policy is to give the customer a refund when they ask because if not, they almost always initiate a chargeback which is even most costly.
+Our policy is to give the customer a refund when they ask because if not, they almost always initiate a chargeback which is even more costly.

-Click here for more details about refund fees.
+Click here for more details about $15.00 refund fee.

 - Chargeback Fee: Chargebacks occur when a customer calls their bank or credit card company and disputes the charge instead of simply asking us for a refund.

-Click here for more details about chargeback fees.
+Click here for more details about $30.00 chargeback fee.